-Mostly all microcontrollers have built in Brown-out detection (BOD) circuit, which monitors supply voltage level during operation.
-BOD circuit is nothing more than comparator, which compares supply voltage to a fixed trigger level.
+Mostly all microcontrollers have built-in Brown-out detection (BOD) circuit, which monitors supply voltage level during operation.
+BOD circuit is nothing more than the comparator, which compares supply voltage to a fixed trigger level.

 If microcontroller doesn’t have On-Chip Brown-Out detector, then there can be external circuit used :

-The circuit above illustrates the brown out detectors circuit.
-In real word there are special IC where additional delay circuitry and hysteresis used because normalizing of supply voltage may take some time.
-Such IC’s are more cheap than one built from discrete components.
+The image above there is a discrete brown-out detector circuit.
+In a real word, there are particular IC where additional delay circuitry and hysteresis used as normalizing of supply voltage may take some time.
+Such IC’s are cheaper than one built from discrete components.

-As an example lets take Atmega128 microcontroller which have On-chip Brown-Out detector.
-Trigger level can be 2,7V or 4,0V (selected by programming Fuse bits).
-Trigger level also has a hysteresis to avoid spikes.
+As an example, let us see how Atmega128 microcontroller, which has an On-chip Brown-Out detector reacts to the brown-out event.
+The trigger level can be set to 2.7V or 4.0V by programming Fuse bits.
+Trigger level also has a hysteresis to avoid spiky operation.
 The hysteresis can be interpreted as VBOT+=VBOT+VHYST/2 and VBOT-=VBOT-VHYST/2.

-So if Brown-Out circuit is enabled by the Fuse bit and Vcc voltage decreases to a value bellow trigger value (VBOT-), Then Brown-Out reset is activated and after supply voltage increases above triggered level (VBOT+) then delay timer starts counting for keeping MCU on reset for some time.
-After timer counts up, then internal reset signal finishes.
+If the Brown-Out circuit is enabled by the Fuse bit and Vcc voltage decreases to a value bellow trigger value (VBOT-), then Brown-Out reset is activated.
+After supply voltage rises above the triggered level (VBOT+), then the delay timer starts counting, which keeps MCU on the reset stage for some time giving enough time for power supply to normalize.
+After the timer counts up, the internal reset signal is released.